-I like this version better than List Builder.
+This version is better than List Builder.
 Why?
 It’s less invasive and it ensures the visitor is at least a little bit engaged before you ask them to join your email list.

 Welcome Mat is an aggressive way to build your list.
-Personally, it’s too aggressive for me.
+Personally, it’s too aggressive for its performance.
 When users come to your site, it “rolls out” a welcome mat that pushes your content down.
 The welcome mat then takes up the user’s full screen.
-It’s very poor user experience in my opinion.
+It’s a very poor user experience, in our opinion.

 But, if you want to give it a try, it’s definitely a unique way of list building.
-And SumoMe claims it will double your email signup conversion rate, so it may be worth testing.
+On top of that, SumoMe claims it will double your email signup conversion rate, so it may be worth testing.

 Smart Bar creates a notification bar that asks for email signups.
-I like this option because it’s the most user-friendly app on this list.
-Though I admit it may not convert as well as the other apps.
+This option is the most user-friendly app on this list.
+Though it may not convert as well as the other apps.

-Share is probably the second most popular SumoMe app.
-And for good reason, I think it’s one of the best social share plugins out there.
+Share is definitely the second most popular SumoMe app.
+For good reason, it’s one of the best social share plugins out there.
 It creates a beautiful social share bar that can lock to the side of the user’s screen so it’s always visible.

 It has tons of options for social sites – it covers much more than just the main social networks.
 This is great if you want to add some niche social networks.

-I would definitely recommend this app to anyone looking to add social share buttons.
+We would recommend this app to anyone looking to add social share buttons.

 Image Sharer essentially does the same thing as Share but for all your images.
 It makes it easy for people to share on Pinterest, Facebook, or other networks you enable.